Raphire/Win11Debloat/README.md

 3. Enable powershell execution by entering the following command: `Set-ExecutionPolicy Unrestricted -Scope Process`
 4. In powershell, navigate to the directory where the files were extracted.
 Example: `cd c:\Win11Debloat`
 5. Enter this into powershell to run the script: `.\Win11Debloat.ps1`
-6. A menu will now open.
+6. The Win11Debloat menu will now open.
 Select either the default or custom setup to continue.

 To run the script without any user input, simply add parameters at the end, example: `.\Win11Debloat.ps1 -RemoveApps -DisableBing -Silent`